osrjv/velogames/README.md

-# Velogames data scraper
+# Velogames CLI

 Parses data from [velogames.com](https://www.velogames.com/) and outputs it into a CSV file for further processing.

 Possible output commands: